rcarver/levels/README.md

 [![Build Status](https://secure.travis-ci.org/rcarver/levels.png)](http://travis-ci.org/rcarver/levels)

 Levels is a tool for reading and writing configuration data.
-A level is a set of key/value pairs containing configuration data.
-Multiple levels may be merged in a predictable, useful way.
+A level is a set of key/value pairs that represent your data.
+Multiple levels are merged in a predictable, useful way to form your configuration.

   > **KRAMER:** *I'm completely changing the configuration of the apartment.
 You're not gonna believe it when you see it.
 A whole new lifestyle.*